geetHup9n0L/CTF-Writeups/TexSawCTF/whats_the_time/solution.md

   }
   ```
   * going through 4 bytes block each in chunkdata
-  * then encrypt each byte with modified XOR value
+  * then encode each byte with modified XOR value
   * `xor_key` then increments after each iteration of a block
 * Next, we found a BOF bug on this line:
   ```c